 - graduated in Summer 2018, Autumn 2018, Winter 2019, or have filed a graduation application and is planning to graduate in Spring 2019; and

 - if the student has earned a degree, the degree(s) received must be the student’s first undergraduate degree earned (post-baccalaureates are not eligible).

 Submissions are to be made through an online process.
 Please see:https://admin.artsci.washington.edu/deans-medalist-nominations

-We have generated a list of all students who meet these criteria and it is included in this message as an attachment.
+We have generated a list of all students who meet these criteria and it was sent to advisors and chairs.
 Students on the list are not automatically nominated.
 Your letter of nomination, and any other information you and your colleagues provide, will be the deciding factors.
 We cannot overemphasize the importance of your contributions to this process.
 If you have a student who is eligible but not on the list, you may also nominate that person.
 You will notice that some names appear twice; this is because those students are double degree candidates, and appear once per degree (which is why there are a few non-A&S degrees listed).
 Double major candidates have their second major in the "major 2" column, etc., so be sure you scan those columns for your students as well.

 Supporting materials might include a letter of nomination from the chair, a letter from a faculty who has worked closely with the nominee, and the nominee’s cv or resume.
 Student work is not requested, but can be referenced in the letter of nomination.

 Can a department nominate more than one student?
 The answer to that question is “yes,” however, the deans request that you rank your nominees in order to help them manage the evaluation process.